Barefoot Gen 2: Plot

 Meanwhile, Gen notices that he can now give Kimie piggyback rides despite being much smaller than her, which leads him to suspect that her health is failing.
 He and Ryuta learn from doctors that because of the atomic bombing, she is suffering from radiation sickness that progressively worsens with time.
 Kimie begins to vomit blood after her children come home for dinner one evening, distressing Gen and prompting him to take her to a surgeon, who informs Gen that Kimie has only four months to live.
-Gen refuses to accept that his mother will die and tries to convince her to let him and Ryuta work in her place, but Kimie insists that she work out of fondness for Gen's late father and the lessons he taught, which moves Gen and Ryuta into assisting her with building geta.
+Gen refuses to accept that his mother will die and tries to convince her to let him and Ryuta work in her place, but Kimie insists that she works out of fondness for Gen's late father and the lessons he taught, which moves Gen and Ryuta into assisting her with building geta.

 Gen, Ryuta, and Masa attempt to steal copper from a shipyard to buy penicillin for Kimie, but their boat sinks as they return from the yard, forcing the trio to return to shore empty-handed.
 Later, they watch an improper burial of the victims of the nuclear attack by American soldiers, who chase the trio off.
 However, they discover copper bullets in an abandoned firing range, and Ryuta gets Masa's gang to collect them into a wheelbarrow.
 Gen and Ryuta return home with money for the penicillin, but they discover that Kimie is dying and carry her to a hospital.
 Along the way, Kimie dies on Gen's back after urging him to live on without her.